-Connected to the SIS100 ring accelerator is a complex system of storage rings and experimental stations.
-The FAIR facility offers researchers a special opportunity through the fact that the particles, such as antiprotons and special isotopes, that are created when the accelerated ions hit a production target can be captured in storage rings.
-This capture prevents these rare and valuable particles from being lost.
+Connected to the SIS100 ring accelerator and the Super-FRS is a complex system of storage rings and experiment stations.
+The newly produced particles can be captured in storage rings.
+Thus, these valuable and rare particles are not lost to the science teams. .
 On the contrary, the researchers can conduct new experiments with these particles every time they fly past.
 This is a clever trick, because the repeated use of a particle is indirectly equivalent to a further increase in intensity, but this increase does not require the use of the accelerator facility.

 GSI — the first stage of acceleration